NicholasPCole/terraform-digitalocean-base-firewall/README.md

 * Inbound: Ping, SSH
 * Outbound: Ping, Whois, DNS, HTTP, HTTPS, NTS

-A tag named "base" will also be created and added to the firewall.
-You will need to add this tag to any Droplets you create to apply the firewall.
+It will be applied to a tag that you create, named "base" by default.
+The tag is not provided by this module.

 SSH connections will only be allowed from trusted IP addresses specified in module input.

 ## Requirements

-This module does not have any special requirements.
+You will need a tag already created in your account to add to the firewall (and Droplets when you create them).
+By default, the "base" tag is used, but you can customize this variable.

 ## Usage